-As a rule, the more important a decision is, the greater the percentage of approval required from the board members.
+As a rule, the more important a decision is, the greater the percentage of approval required from the board of directors.
 Accordingly, corporate resolutions are generally divided into three categories, as follows.

 These only require a simple majority for approval – most often over 50%.
 Thus a board composed of 10 directors would need six members to support an ordinary resolution for it to pass.
 The appointment or removal of executive directors or secretaries tends to be determined by ordinary resolutions.

 Extraordinary board resolutions (also called special resolutions) demand a higher majority — typically 75% in most countries, although that figure may be set differently in a company’s constitution or establishing contract.

 Certain types of decisions, such as those regarding the dissolution of a corporation, are often required by law to be taken through extraordinary resolutions.

 As the name implies, these require 100% support in order to be approved.
 Because they give full veto power to any single member and are therefore harder to pass, they are more rare.
 Nonetheless, they may be required by business law or by company terms for major decisions (liquidations, mergers, etc.).

 Although not always the case, a decision taken by a board of directors often needs to be registered as a formal document.
 This document can be used for legal purposes, also acting as a record for future reference or to announce the resolution.